PKEuS/LCppC/philosophy.md

 It is important that everybody in the Cppcheck team has a consistent idea about how this tool should work.

-This is a static analyser tool.
+This is a static analyser tool for C and C++, not a syntax checker and not a style checker.

 ## Normal analysis - No false positives